psychospace/psychospace.info/✼ Lore/Fundamentals/Biology/Creature.md

 A creature born under the gods' graces also receives a [[True name (concept)|true name]], though they might never learn it.

-# Special types
+# Special Definitions
 ## Whatsit
 A **whatsit** classifies any [[Creature|creature]] with a living [[soul]] yet without a [[body]] to its name.
 For example, a [[ghost]] is a whatsit.

-Both [[Whosit|whosits]] and whatsits can effectively be created artificially using [[Vibe]], but this is not a cheap process, and isn't the natural process by which these sorts of things are made.
+Both whosits and whatsits can effectively be created artificially using [[Vibe]], but this is not a cheap process, and isn't the natural process by which these sorts of things are made.

 ## Whosit
 A **whosit** classifies any [[creature]] with an animated [[body]] that does not have a [[soul]] to its name.
 Oft created by [[Spell|spells]], these forms can be whole or in part.